bradbell/xrst/test_rst/start_end_file.rst

 display_file
 ************
 is the name of the file that we are displaying.
-If it is not the same as file_cmd, then it must have appeared in the xrst_literal command.
+If it is not the same as input_file, then it must have appeared in the xrst_literal command.

 .. meta::
    :keywords: cmd_line